open-telemetry/opentelemetry.io/content/en/docs/instrumentation/php/sdk.md

 ## Manual setup

-When manually setting up an SDK, you have full control.
+Setting up an SDK manually gives you the most control over the SDK's
+configuration:

 ```php
 <?php